Multi Component Dark Matter in a Minimal Model: Introduction

-In the model described above, two kinematically distinct scenarios are possible; two component, and three component dark matter.
-In the first scenario; a fermion and a scalar, or two fermions are the two component dark matter.
-In \cite{Bhattacharya:2013hva} they study this first scenario where a Majorana fermion and a singlet scalar are two component dark matter, while the heavier fermion is not stable.
-They found out that the scalar DM candidates are all excluded by the direct detection experiments over the entire mass range, but a resonance region.
-We could also confirm their finding even when all possible interactions taken into account in relic density computations.
-The other scenario is when three singlets are kinematically stable and thus being three component dark matter of the model.
-The later scenario is our concern in this work.
-The resulting phenomenology is governed by dark-sector interactions and Higgs-portal processes, leading to loop suppressed undetectable direct detection cross section for the two fermions DM while the scalar dark matter may have direct detection cross section below the upper limits from the current direct detection experiments, and above the {\it neutrino floor}.
-Other words, this framework provides a simple and interesting realization of a plausible scenario where fermion DM particles with dominant relic density in some regions are not detectable in the direct detection experiments while the third DM component, the singlet scalar, is directly detectable in future experimental efforts.
+In the model described above, two kinematically distinct dark matter configurations are possible: a two-component and a three-component dark matter scenario.
+In the former case, the dark sector consists either of one fermion and one scalar or of two fermions.
+In \cite{Bhattacharya:2013hva} they studied a related two-component scenario involving a Majorana fermion and a singlet scalar, where the heavier fermion is unstable.
+Their analysis showed that, apart from a resonance region, the scalar dark matter candidate is excluded by current direct detection constraints.
+We confirm this conclusion even after including all relevant interactions in the relic density computation.
+The second possibility arises when all three singlet states are kinematically stable, thereby forming a three-component dark matter sector.
+This is the scenario considered in the present work.
+The resulting phenomenology is governed by dark sector interactions and Higgs-portal processes.
+In particular, the direct detection cross sections of the fermionic dark matter components are loop-suppressed and remain below the neutrino floor, whereas the scalar dark matter candidate can possess a direct detection cross section lying below the current experimental bounds while remaining within reach of future searches.
+Consequently, this framework provides a simple realization of a scenario in which the dominant dark matter component may evade direct detection, while a subdominant scalar component remains experimentally accessible.

 The remainder of this paper is organized as follows.
-In Sec.~\ref{model} we present the details of the model and discuss its symmetry structure.
-In Sec.~\ref{3DMScenario} we discuss the three component dark matter scenario and introduce all the interactions related to the calculation of the relic density.
-Then the Boltzmann equations are provided and viable regions in the parameter space respecting the observed relic density are found.
-The elastic cross section of DM-proton are calculated in Sec.~\ref{DDCS}.
-After imposing the bound from WMAP on the relic density, we numerically find regions in the parameter space in agreement with upper limits from EXNON1T and EXNONnT.
-We summarize our findings and conclude in Sec.~\ref{Conc}.
+In Sec.~\ref{model}, we present the details of the model and discuss its symmetry structure.
+In Sec.~\ref{3DMScenario}, we discuss the three-component dark matter scenario and introduce the interactions relevant for the relic density calculation.
+The corresponding Boltzmann equations are presented, and viable regions of the parameter space consistent with the observed relic abundance are identified.
+In Sec.~\ref{DDCS}, we calculate the DM–proton elastic scattering cross sections.
+After imposing the relic density constraint from the Planck measurement, we find regions of the parameter space consistent with the upper bounds from XENON1T and XENONnT.
+Finally, we summarize our results and conclude in Sec.~\ref{Conc}.